lizOnly/lizOnly.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at the Visualization and MultiMedia Lab of the University of Zurich, working as an Early-Stage Researcher in the H2020 MSCA-ITN project EVOCATION, in the problem of indoor reconstruction of scenes.
+I am a Ph.D. student at the Visualization and MultiMedia Lab of the University of Zurich, working as an Early-Stage Researcher in the H2020 MSCA-ITN project EVOCATION.
+The general topic is 3D reconstruction of indoor environments.

-I am thrilled I am part of the Rising Stars in Computer Graphics program 2022-2023, organized by WiGRAPH, an official group of the SIGGRAPH conference.
+I am thrilled to be awarded the scholarship in the Rising Stars in Computer Graphics program (2022-2023), organized by WiGRAPH, an official group of the SIGGRAPH conference.
-I also have been awarded the GHC 2020 and 2022 scholarships to attend the largest gathering of women in technology, known as the Grace Hopper Celebration.
+I have also been awarded the GHC 2020 and 2022 scholarships to attend the largest gathering of women in technology, known as the Grace Hopper Celebration.

 I earned my BSc degree in computer science from the National University of Saint Augustine, Arequipa - Peru, and my MSc degree in computer science from Federal Fluminense University, Niteroi - Brazil.